gcpinckert/js239_contacts_manager/README.md

   - Fix idea 1: query the database for an updated list of all tags each time the form is rendered.
 This should be fairly simple to implement, but adds lag time to form display.
   - Fix idea 2: give user an option to remove tags from the select list.
 Cons: difficult to implement.
 - There is a bit of a delay when user clicks edit button before edit form appears (because we are loading values in from the database.
-- *Not Tested*: if we have more than one row of tags for a contact card, the styling breaks.

 ### General Refactoring